-Table 7(a and b) presents the details of various types of courses and their assessment patterns.
-The mark distribution is dependent on the credit weightages of various components of the courses such as Theory, Lab, and Project.
+Table 7 presents the details of various types of courses and their assessment patterns.
+The mark distribution is dependent on the credit weightages of components of the courses such as Theory and Lab.
 For English courses, the assessment components will be defined by the English department from time to time, with the approval of the DCC.
 For the continuous assessment tests, course faculty shall decide on the mark distribution and question paper pattern.
 The question paper must follow Revised Bloom's Taxonomy action verbs and indicate expected knowledge level and course outcome (CO).
-Other modes of assessment mentioned in Table 7(a and b) are Group Presentation, Project report, Poster preparation, Open book tests, Cooperative learning report, Journal paper review, Prototype or Product Demonstration, Activities, Field trip etc.
+Other modes of assessment mentioned in

+Table 7 are Group Presentation, Project report, Poster preparation, Open book tests, Cooperative learning report, Journal paper review, Prototype or Product Demonstration, Activities, Field trip etc.